pydicom/pynetdicom/README.rst

 *Service Class Providers* (SCPs).

 The main user class is ``AE``, which is used to represent a DICOM Application Entity.
-Once the ``AE`` has been created then you would typically either:
+Once the ``AE`` has been created you would typically either:

 - Start the application as an SCP using ``AE.start()`` and wait for incoming association requests